Statistical and Topological Properties of Sliced Probability Divergences: Experiments

 Then, we illustrate the sample complexity of Sliced-Wasserstein and Sliced-Sinkhorn (\Cref{thm:smpl_cpx_sw} and \Cref{thm:smpl_cpx_ssink}, respectively).
-We consider two sets of $n$ samples \iid~from $\calN({\bf0}, \bfI_d)$, and we compute $\wassersteinD[2]$ and $\sinkD[2,\veps]$ between the corresponding empirical distributions, as well as their respective sliced versions.
-We analyze the convergence rate for different number of samples $n$ (ranging from 10 to 1000) and dimensions $d$.
-For the Sinkhorn divergences, we also study the influence of the regularization parameter $\veps$.
-Each experiment was run 100 times, and the sliced divergences are approximated with a Monte Carlo scheme using 10 random projections. \Cref{fig:sample_cpx_sw} reports the Wasserstein and Sliced-Wasserstein distances vs. the number of samples, for $d$ varying from 2 to 100.
-We observe that, as opposed to $\wassersteinD[2]$, the convergence rate of $\swassersteinD[2]$ does not depend on the dimension.
-As a consequence, $\swassersteinD[2]$ converges faster than $\wassersteinD[2]$ when the dimension increases. \Cref{subfig:sample_cpx_ssink_a,subfig:sample_cpx_ssink_b} show Sinkhorn and Sliced-Sinkhorn divergences vs. $n$, and respectively study the influence of $d$ and $\veps$ on the convergence rate.
-As predicted by the theory, Sliced-Sinkhorn seems to be more `robust' than Sinkhorn in the sense that its convergence rate does not depend on the dimension nor on the regularization coefficient.
-To illustrate \Cref{prop:contract}, we also store the number of iterations when the convergence of Sinkhorn's algorithm is reached, and plot it as a function of $d$ on \Cref{subfig:sample_cpx_ssink_c}.
-Note that for Sliced-Sinkhorn, this number corresponds to an average over the number of projections used in the approximation.
-Our experiment emphasizes the computational advantages of Sliced-Sinkhorn, since the number of iterations remains the same with the increasing dimension, while it grows exponentially for Sinkhorn.
+We consider two sets of $n$ samples \iid~from $\calN({\bf0}, \bfI_d)$, and we compute $\wassersteinD[2]$ and $\sinkD[2,\veps]$ and their sliced versions approximated with 100 random projections.
+We analyze the convergence rate for different $n$ and dimensions $d$.
+We also study the influence of the regularization parameter $\veps$ for Sinkhorn divergences. \Cref{fig:sample_cpx_sw} reports the Wasserstein and Sliced-Wasserstein distances vs. $n$, for $d$ between 2 and 100.
+We observe that, as opposed to $\wassersteinD[2]$, the convergence rate of $\swassersteinD[2]$ does not depend on the dimension, therefore $\swassersteinD[2]$ converges faster than $\wassersteinD[2]$ when the dimension increases. \Cref{subfig:sample_cpx_ssink_a,subfig:sample_cpx_ssink_b} show Sinkhorn and Sliced-Sinkhorn divergences vs. $n$, and respectively study the influence of $d$ and $\veps$ on the convergence rate.
+As predicted by the theory, Sliced-Sinkhorn offers more `robustness' than Sinkhorn: its convergence rate does not depend on the dimension nor on the regularization coefficient.
+To illustrate \Cref{prop:contract}, we plot on \Cref{subfig:sample_cpx_ssink_c} the number of iterations when the convergence of Sinkhorn's algorithm is reached, as a function of $d$.
+For Sliced-Sinkhorn, this number is an average over the number of projections used in the approximation.
+Our experiment emphasizes the computational advantages of Sliced-Sinkhorn, since its number of iterations remains the same with the increasing dimension, while it grows exponentially for Sinkhorn.